mateuseds/modal/README.md

 # modal
-modal pop up by button and mouseover
+learning how to do modal pop up by button and mouseover